The Classification of 3+1d Symmetry Enriched Topological Order: 3+1D -SETs and their anomalies

 The identification of the right most pullback square is merely a reformulation of Lemma \ref{lem:piBimod}.
 The descriptions of the remaining entries follow from the definitions together with the observation that the diagram of spaces

 commutes as a consequence of the definitions. \end{proof}

 We see from Proposition \ref{prop:superfibersequence} that the space $\sWitt:=\mathbf{4SVect}^{\times}$ plays a special role.
-This space already appeared in \cite[Section 3.3]{JF2} where it was used to classify fermionic TOs up to gapped boundaries.\footnote{In \cite[Section 3.3]{JF2}, the author introduces a connective super Witt spectrum which indeed classifies fermionic TQFTs in all dimensions up to gapped boundary, but our definition of the space will only consider a finite truncation of the super Witt spectrum.} The space $\sWitt$ has the following homotopy groups that can be expressed in terms of Morita classes of fermionic topological order:
+This space already appeared in \cite[Section 3.3]{JF2} where it was used to classify fermionic TOs up to gapped boundaries.\footnote{In \cite[Section 3.3]{JF2}, a connective super Witt spectrum was introduced.
+It was argued therein that this spectrum classifies fermionic TQFTs in all dimensions up to gapped boundary, Our definition of $\sWitt$ is a finite truncation of the super Witt spectrum of \cite{JF2}.} The space $\sWitt$ has the following homotopy groups that can be expressed in terms of Morita classes of fermionic topological order:

 \begin{itemize} \item $\pi_0\, \sWitt = s\mathcal{W}$: Morita equivalence classes of (2+1)d spin TQFTs \item $\pi_1\,\sWitt =0$ \item $\pi_2 \, \sWitt=\Z/2$: In (1+1)d there is the trivial TQFT and Kitaev's Majorana chain \item $\pi_3 \, \sWitt=\Z/2$: In (0+1)d there is the trivial TQFT and the invisible fermion \item $\pi_4\, \sWitt =\mathbb{C}^\times$\,. \end{itemize}